JumpCloud raises $75M Series E as cloud directory service thrives during pandemic – TechCrunch

 JumpCloud, the cloud directory service that debuted at TechCrunch Disrupt Battlefield in 2013, announced a $75 million Series E today.
 The round was led by BlackRock with participation from existing investor General Atlantic.

-The company wasn’t willing to discuss the current valuation, but has now raised over $166 million, according to Crunchbase data.
+The company wasn’t willing to discuss the current valuation, but has now raised more than $166 million, according to Crunchbase data.

 Changes in the way that IT works have been evolving since the company launched.
 Back then, most companies used Microsoft Active Directory in a Windows-centric environment.
-Since then, things have gotten more heterogeneous with multiple operating systems, web applications, the cloud and mobile and that has required a different way of thinking about directory structures.
+Since then, things have gotten more heterogeneous with multiple operating systems, web applications, the cloud and mobile, and that has required a different way of thinking about directory structures.

 JumpCloud co-founder and CEO Rajat Bhargava says that the pandemic has only accelerated the need for his company’s kind of service as more companies move to the cloud.
 “Obviously now with COVID, all these changes made it much more difficult for IT to connect their users to all the resources that they needed, and to us that’s one of the most critical tasks that an IT organization has is making their team productive,” he said.